Reemsoliiman/customer-churn-prediction-analysis/README.md

 **Utilities**:
 - joblib 1.4.2
 - requests 2.32.3
-- scipy (used for statistical tests in monitoring)
+- scipy (dependency of scikit-learn, used for statistical tests in monitoring)

 ---